-After the semi-final losses in Doha and Melbourne at the beginning of 2012, Roger Federer suffered another defeat in front of the home crowd against John Isner before finding the form in Rotterdam and Dubai, claiming back-to-back titles and heading to Indian Wells as one of the favorites for another trophy.
+After the semi-final losses in Doha and Melbourne at the beginning of 2012, Roger Federer suffered another defeat in front of the home crowd against John Isner in the Davis Cup.
+The Swiss found the form in Rotterdam and Dubai to claim back-to-back titles and head to Indian Wells as one of the favorites for another trophy.

 Having to work hard against Milos Raonic and Thomaz Bellucci, the Swiss raised his level against Juan Martin del Potro, beating the 9th seed 6-3, 6-2 in 70 minutes and advancing into the seventh semi-final in the desert.
-It was the 13th meeting between two great rivals and the 11th triumph for Roger, ousting the Argentine for the fifth straight time and already the fourth in 2012 after the Australian Open, Rotterdam and Dubai.
+It was the 13th meeting between two great rivals and the 11th triumph for Roger, who ousted the Argentine for the fifth straight time and already the fourth in 2012 after the Australian Open, Rotterdam and Dubai!

-Federer saved all three break chances, mounting the pressure on the other side of the net and converting 14 points on the return into six opportunities for a break, seizing three to seal the deal in no time at all and set Rafael Nadal clash in the semis.
+Federer saved all three break chances and mounted the pressure on the other side of the net, converting 14 return points into six opportunities for a break and seizing three to seal the deal in no time and set Rafael Nadal clash in the semis.

-Flying over the court, Roger wrapped up the sixth game in 65 minutes thanks to four direct points, fending off a break chance at 5-2 with a smash winner and sealing the deal with a smash winner that sent him into the semis against Rafael Nadal.
+Flying over the court, Roger wrapped up the sixth game in 65 seconds thanks to four direct points, fended off a break chance at 5-2 with a smash winner and sealed the deal with a smash winner that sent him into the semis against Rafael Nadal.